reactive/data-client/docs/rest/api/Entity.md

 :::tip

-If you already have your classes defined, [EntityMixin](./EntityMixin.md) mixin can also be used to make Entities.
+If you already have your classes defined, [EntityMixin](./EntityMixin.md) can also be used to make Entities.

 :::